The Positive Effects of Antidepressants

 These Mental Health Disorders May Benefit from the Positive Effects of Antidepressants

 While commonly associated with an essential treatment method for depression, it is true that antidepressants are also efficacious in the treatment of a range of mental health conditions.
-Such disorders may call for a combination drug therapy that includes both antidepressants and another psychotropic drug, such as antipsychotics, anti-anxiety medications, or mood stabilizers.
+Such disorders may call for a combination drug therapy that includes both antidepressants and other psychotropic drug, such as antipsychotics, anti-anxiety medications, or mood stabilizers.
 Antidepressants have been shown to be helpful for the following conditions:

 Depression is a common mental health disorder that impacts over 17 million Americans annually.
-There are several sub-types of depression, including seasonal affective disorder, dysthymia, postpartum depression, and bipolar depression.
+There are several subtypes of depression, including seasonal affective disorder, dysthymia, postpartum depression, and bipolar depression.
 Major depressive disorder is diagnosed when at least five of the following symptoms persist for more than two weeks.

 Symptoms of depression include:

 - Low mood, persistent sadness, feelings of despair and hopelessness